CodeHarborHub/codeharborhub.github.io/dsa/intermediate/Hash-table.md

 Locate the key in the bucket and remove the key-value pair.
 Adjust the structure to maintain efficiency (e.g., rehash elements if necessary).

 ## Complexity
-Average Time Complexity: O(1) for insert, delete, and search operations in a well-implemented hash table with a good hash function and a load factor that avoids excessive collisions.
+Average Time Complexity: $O(1)$ for insert, delete, and search operations in a well-implemented hash table with a good hash function and a load factor that avoids excessive collisions.

-Worst-Case Time Complexity: O(n) for insert, delete, and search operations if all keys hash to the same index (highly unlikely with a good hash function).
+Worst-Case Time Complexity: $O(n)$ for insert, delete, and search operations if all keys hash to the same index (highly unlikely with a good hash function).

 ## Load Factor
-The load factor (α) is the ratio of the number of entries to the number of buckets in the hash table.
+The load factor $(α)$ is the ratio of the number of entries to the number of buckets in the hash table.
 A high load factor can lead to more collisions, affecting performance.
 A common practice is to resize the hash table (rehash) when the load factor exceeds a certain threshold.

-​Load Factor = No. of entries /  No. of Buckets
+$$​Load Factor = No. of entries / No. of Buckets$$

 **Rehashing**